AntonioST/NeuroCarto/doc/source/start.rst

     |custom-chmap|

-    If not, it means the current blueprint isn't compatible with the Neuropixels's hardware restriction.
+    If not, it means the current blueprint isn't compatible with the Neuropixels hardware restriction.
 Please check `Tips on building custom channelmap`_

 6. Type the new filename for your channelmap in **Save filename** field.
 7. Press **Save**.